-Facilities and residents of facilities that are not in the lifting restrictions process as explained in Section 5 should follow the guidance in this Section for visitors.
-If facilities encounter regression criteria outlined in Section 5b, they must resume the visitation policies described in this Section.
+Facilities and residents of facilities that are not in the lifting restrictions process or are in a county where there is substantial community transmission, as explained in Section 5, should follow the guidance in this Section for visitors.
+If facilities encounter regression criteria as outlined in Section 5b, or are in a county where there is substantial community transmission, they must resume the visitation policies described in this Section.

 - a.
-To limit exposure to residents, restrict visitation as follows: - Restrict all visitors, except those listed in Sections 3b and 3c below. - Restrict all volunteers, non-essential health care personnel and other non-essential personnel and contractors. - Restrict cross-over visitation from Skilled Nursing Facility, Independent Living
+To limit exposure to residents, restrict visitation as follows: - Restrict all visitors, except those listed in Sections 3b and 3c below.

-Facility and Continuing Care Community residents to the PCH, ALR or ICF.
-Ensure cross-over staff adhere to the facility's Infection Control Plan.
+- Restrict all volunteers, non-essential health care personnel and other non-essential personnel and contractors. - Restrict cross-over visitation from Skilled Nursing Facility, Independent Living Facility and Continuing Care Community residents to the PCH, ALR or ICF.
+Ensure cross-over staff adhere to the facility's Infection Control Plan. - b.

-- b.
 The following personnel are permitted to access PCHs, ALRs and ICFs and must adhere to universal masking protocols in accordance with HAN 524: - Physicians, nurse practitioners, physician assistants, Emergency Medical Services, and other clinicians; - Home health and dialysis services; - Department of Aging Older Adult Protective Service investigators; - Department of Human Services Adult Protective Services investigators; - Long-Term Care Ombudsman; - Hospice services, clergy and bereavement counselors, who are offered by licensed providers within the PCH, ALR and ICF; - Visitors to include but not be limited to family, friends, clergy, and others during end of life situations; - Compassionate Caregivers (refer to 3c for further information on Compassionate Care visitation); - Department of Health, designees working on behalf of the Department of Health, and local public health officials; and - Department of Human Services representatives or designees working on behalf of the Department; - Law enforcement.